 How Can I Keep My Feet Healthy with Diabetes?

-Many diabetics wonder ‘What can I do myself to help prevent these problems?”
-There are several measures diabetics can take on a regular/daily basis to ensure the health of their feet between visits to their Podiatrist.
+Many people with diabetes wonder ‘What can I do myself to help prevent these problems?”
+Diabetics can rest assured that there are several habits that they can use to ensure foot health.
+Doing the following will consequently keep your feet healthy between visits to your podiatrist.

 - You or a family member visually inspect your feet daily.
 Be sure to note any blisters, calluses, bleeding, redness, swelling, or other concerning/abnormal lesions.

-- Check the inside of your shoes prior to use for loose objects such as rocks or metallic fragments.
+- Check the inside your shoes for loose objects such as rocks or metallic fragments.

 - Avoid walking barefoot outside your home.

-- Do not soak the feet, and avoid extreme temperatures such as hot water soaks/heating pads.
+- Do not soak your feet, and avoid extreme temperatures such as hot water soaks or heating pads.

-- Maintain a healthy blood glucose level and check daily.
+- Maintain healthy blood glucose levels and check them daily.

-- Ensure you are wearing a shoe with adequate width, length, and depth to avoid excessive rubbing/friction.
+- Wear shoes with a comfortable width, length, and depth to avoid excessive rubbing/friction.

-- Wash your feet daily with warm, soapy water and dry well, particularly between the toes.
+- Wash your feet daily with warm, soapy water and dry well, especially between your toes.

 - Do not use acids, chemical corn removers, or attempt to perform “bathroom surgery.”